nickmmark/ecmo-calculations/README.md

 ```

 While Hagen-Pousille provides a good first approximation of flow, there are several important limitations:
+* In laminar flow modes (low Reynolds number), the relationship should be linear: P ∝ Q for rigid, smooth tubes
+* As flow increases, turbulence develops (high Reynolds numbers), and he relationship becomes non-linear: P ∝ $Q^{2} $
 * Blood is a non-Newtonian fluid - viscosity changes with shear
-* Cannula geometry is complex - mutiple stages with multiple holes complicates flow
+* Cannula geometry is complex - mutiple stages with multiple holes complicates flow dynamics

 Thus it is more accurate to empirically measure the performance of each cannula.
 Each manufacturer provides the measured flow/pressure curves for each cannula.
 As a clinician it is necessary to consult the different cannula pressure/flow curves to determine the expected pressure drop and flow acheivable with a given ECMO configuration.
 Unfortunately this requires finding & consulting many different PDFs to find the necessary information.

 I made a simple web app that combines all the data together, making it easier to compare different cannula and determine the expected flows/pressure drops.

 I used the published flow/pressure curves for each cannula, abstracting the data using [WebPlotDigitizer 4.0](https://apps.automeris.io/wpd4/) and plotted a polynomial curve to fit the datapoints.
-The polynomial curve fit with $R^{2}$ > 0.99 in all cases.
+Theoretically, a polynomial can capture both linear and higher-order terms, accommodating the transition from laminar to turbulent flow as well as other complicating factors.
+Empircally, the polynomial curves that I generated fit with $R^{2}$ > 0.99 in all cases.

 ![Data abstraction process](https://github.com/nickmmark/ecmo-calculations/blob/main/ECMO_cannula_flow.png)